Bills wide receiver injuries: Gabe Davis, Tyrell Shavers both tear ACL, leaving team shorthanded vs. Broncos

-Brandin Cooks, Tyrell Shavers and Keon Coleman will take on bigger roles on Saturday
+Brandin Cooks and Keon Coleman will take on bigger roles on Saturday

-Buffalo Bills wide receiver Gabe Davis tore his ACL in the Bills' 27-24 wild card round win over the Jacksonville Jaguars on Sunday, coach Sean McDermott said Monday.
-Davis' season is over.
+On Monday, Buffalo Bills coach Sean McDermott revealed wide receiver Gabe Davis tore his ACL in the Bills' 27-24 wild card round win over the Jacksonville Jaguars and Tyrell Shavers was being evaluated for a knee injury.

 Davis caught two of three targets for 14 yards against Jacksonville on Sunday before taking a nasty hit to his knee early in the fourth quarter.
 He was helped to the sideline and then eventually carted off the field.
 He had played roughly half of Buffalo's snaps to that point.